 Max in Codex Alera is a Heroic Bastard, the illegitimate older son of the High Lord on Antillus.
 Trouble is, Antillus married after he was born for political reasons, and he has a legitimate son, Crassus.
 Maximus has no intention of challenging Crassus's position as heir- however, Lady Antillus would prefer that the threat be eliminated so there's no way her son's inheritance can be threatened.
 As such, Max's mother died in an "accident", and he's been dodging similar attempts on his life since he was 14.

+Played with in A Song of Ice and Fire, with Lady Catelyn Stark and bastard Jon Snow and prince Theon Greyjoy who was taken as a hostage and brought up with the Stark family.
+Catelyn isn't a stepmother to either Jon or Theon by the standards and values of Westeros, but her children consider them brothers.
+While Catelyn was never exactly abusive towards Jon, she made it quite clear he's not part of the family and she says she never liked or trusted Theon.
 Sadly, when your normally loving and faithful husband comes home with an infant he claims as his bastard son, insists on openly raising said bastard at home in defiance of all custom, and not only refuses to discuss the matter but actually frightens you when you try to ask who the mother is, it's gonna be pretty hard to bear in mind that it's really not the kid's fault.
-Nice going, Ned.

 In the Chinese Cinderella story Bound by Donna Jo Napoli, Xing Xing's stepmother rarely calls her by name, referring to her as the Lazy One, despite Xing Xing doing most of the work in the house.
 She constantly puts down Xing Xing, no matter how hard she worked to make her stepmother happy.

-Male version: Percy Jackson had a Jerk Ass stepdad named "Smelly Gabe".
-Subverted with Paul Blofis, his next stepdad.
+Percy Jackson had a Jerk Ass stepdad named "Smelly Gabe".

 Enforced in the Tales of the Five Hundred Kingdoms; because the world runs on narrative causality, even stepmothers who don't start out evil become evil, unless Genre Savvy people can subvert it.
 Played with in The Sleeping Beauty, where no less than three evil sorceresses try to enchant the king while he is still mourning his beloved wife; the local Fairy Godmother beats them to it and marries the king herself in disguise as the Obviously Evil Wicked Stepmother.